Let’s face it – tax is super boring!

 - For each tax year (be sure to specify the tax year in the space provided above Part I of the form)

-- For each withholding agent (University)
+- For each withholding agent (University), and

 - For each type of income